Today's History Trivia for January 20

 Today's Birthdays for January 20

 1975 Shannon Faulkner American military student.
 The first woman cadet at the Citadel (1995).
-After four hours of the military indoctrination training, she spent the remainder of the first week in the infirmary before voluntarily resigning, citing emotional and psychological abuse and physical exhaustion.
+After four hours of military indoctrination training, she spent the remainder of the first week in the infirmary before voluntarily resigning, citing emotional and psychological abuse and physical exhaustion.
+In 2012, Faulkner claimed she had quit due to a threat to kill her parents by a person present when she entered.

 1958 Lorenzo Lamas American actor.
 TV: Falcon Crest (1981-90, Lance Cumson).